IowaScaledEngineering/ise-docs/docs/Tips and Tricks/Modeler's Toolkit/solder.md

 ## Overview

 Nearly every model railroader will need to solder electrical connections.
-Let's face it, electricity makes our models go, even if you're running just straight DC or even dead rail.
+Let's face it, electricity makes our models go, even if you're running just straight DC or dead rail.
 Plus, there's the more mechanical uses of soldering, such as hand-laying trackwork or making some repairs on brass models.
 Soldering is a fundamental skill needed for model railroading.

-There's three key pieces to making successful solder joints:
+There are three key pieces to making successful solder joints:

 * The right soldering iron & tip
 * The right solder and flux
 * Clean work pieces and good technique